ucsb-cs16/w19/_lectures/lect05.md

 * Change to `while (i < 10)` to print "i = [0 - 9]".

 * Understand differences/ tradeoffs between `while` and `do-while` loops, and the differences in syntax
-  * `while` loops have a little more freedom with what boolean expressions can be used: while a `bool` is true, while you still receive user input, while a number variable is less than a given value, etc
+  * `while` loops have many variations in what boolean expressions can be used: e.g., while a `bool` is true, while you still receive user input, while a number variable is less than a given value.

 ## For Loop